MarioKartCentral/MarioKartCentral/docs/auth.md

   - [Adding New Permissions](#adding-new-permissions)
 - [Security Considerations](#security-considerations)

-This document describes how user authentication and authorization are implemented throughout MarioKartCentral.
+This document describes how user authentication and authorization are implemented throughout MKCentral.
 It covers the permission system, role management, and security considerations that protect access to resources across the application.

 ## Core Concepts